Horace Smith-Dorrien: Mons (23 August 1914)

-French still believed (22 August) that there were only light German forces facing the BEF, but after hearing intelligence that German forces were stronger than thought and that the BEF had moved far ahead of Lanrezac's Fifth French Army on its right, Sir John cancelled the planned further advance.
+French still believed (22 August) that there were only light German forces facing the BEF, but after hearing intelligence that German forces were stronger than thought and that the BEF had moved far ahead of Charles Lanrezac's Fifth French Army on its right, Sir John cancelled the planned further advance.
 He told Lanrezac that he would hold his current position for another 24 hours.

-French's and Smith-Dorrien's accounts differ about the conference at 5.30am on 23 August.
+French's and Smith-Dorrien's accounts differ about the conference at 5.30 am on 23 August.
 French's account in his memoirs "1914" stated that he had become doubtful of the advance into Belgium and warned his officers to be ready to attack or retreat.
 This agrees largely with French's diary at the time, in which he wrote that he had warned Smith-Dorrien that the Mons position might not be tenable.
 When "1914" was published, Smith-Dorrien claimed that French had been "in excellent form" at the meeting and had still been planning to advance.
 However, in his own memoirs Smith-Dorrien admitted that French had talked of either attacking or retreating, although he claimed that it had been he who had warned that the Mons position was untenable.
-Edmonds in the "Official History" agreed that French had probably been prepared either to attack or to retreat.
-Edmonds – who was not an eyewitness – later claimed in his memoirs that French had instructed Smith-Dorrien to "give battle" on the line of the Conde Canal, and that when Smith-Dorrien queried whether he was to attack or defend he was simply told, after French had whispered with Murray, "Don’t ask questions, do as you are told".
+James Edward Edmonds in the "Official History" agreed that French had probably been prepared either to attack or to retreat.
+Edmonds – who was not an eyewitness – later claimed in his memoirs that French had instructed Smith-Dorrien to "give battle" on the line of the Conde Canal, and that when Smith-Dorrien queried whether he was to attack or defend he was simply told, after French had whispered with Archibald Murray, "Don’t ask questions, do as you are told".

-Smith-Dorrien's II Corps took the brunt of a heavy assault by the German forces at Mons, with the Germans under von Kluck attempting a flanking manoeuvre.
+Smith-Dorrien's II Corps took the brunt of a heavy assault by the German forces at Mons, with the Germans under Alexander von Kluck attempting a flanking manoeuvre.
 Forestier-Walker, Chief of Staff II Corps, was driven by Smith-Dorrien's foul temper to attempt to resign his post during the Battle of Mons but was told by the BEF Chief of Staff Murray "not to be an ass".
 During the battle of Mons Smith-Dorrien's car was almost struck by a German shell.